mmirolim/gpp/README.md

  More examples in the testdata directory

- Try_μ macro helps to omit manual and tedious error checking (if err return err), let's you focus on main code flow and guard the whole code blocks (inner blocks also checked) without polluting every line with checks
+ Try_μ macro helps to omit manual and tedious error checking (if err return err), let's you focus on main code flow and guard the whole code blocks (inner blocks also checked) without polluting every line with checks.
+ Errors wrapped with fmt.Errorf %w verb and can be investigated and handled after the try block.

  ```go
 	// fails on fErr
 	err := macro.Try_μ(func() error {